BLUEPRINT ENDURING IMPACT WHISTLEBLOWING PRIZE

 CHELSEA MANNING (USA)

-Chelsea Manning is the recipient of the 2016 Blueprint Enduring Impact Whistleblowing Prize.
+Chelsea Manning is the recipient of the 2016 Blueprint Whistleblowing Prize – Hall of Honour For Enduring Impact.

-Chelsea Manning is a United States Army soldier, who was imprisoned in military prison for 7 years after being convicted of offenses under the Espionage Act in July 2013 for her acts of whistleblowing.
+She is a United States Army soldier, who was imprisoned in military prison for 7 years after being convicted of offenses under the Espionage Act in July 2013 for her acts of whistleblowing.
+Her sentence was commuted by former President Obama, and she was released from prison on May 17 2017.

 During her subsequent arrest, detention, trial and imprisonment, Chelsea Manning came out as transgender and began the transitioning process to living as a woman while in prison.